javier13javier/LoE-PrivateServer/README.md

 - Press Ctrl+B (or Build button) to compile the project

 <h3>How to use</h3>
-Extract in the Legends of Equestria folder, start PrivateServer.exe and the game.
+Extract in the LoE game folder, start PrivateServer.exe and the game.
 In the game pick a name/password (no need to register first) Then use either :
 - the Local server, for singleplayer or a multiplayer LAN in your house